 3. Nodes are then assigned blocks.

-4. Blocks may be merged together to reduce the overall number of blocks.
+4. Blocks may be merged to reduce the overall number of blocks.

-5. Different heuristics detailed in the patent filing may be used to reduce or increase the number of blocks as necessary.
-Whatever blocks remain are determined to be segments.
+5. Different heuristics detailed in the patent filing may reduce or increase the number of blocks as necessary.
+Whatever blocks remain are determined to be segmented.

 Conclusion – Implications for Site Design and SEO

-A long standing convention that many hold when thinking about how search engines index content found on the web is that search engines consider all of the content of a single page when indexing that page.
+A long-standing convention that many holds when thinking about how search engines index content found on the web is that search engines consider all of the content of a single page when indexing that page.

-Although the segmentation process described with reference to FIGS. 4-7 was described as segmenting a document based on geographic signals that correspond to business listings, the general hierarchical segmentation technique could more generally be applied to any type of signal in a document.
+Although the segmentation process described concerning FIGS. 4-7 was described as segmenting a document based on geographic signals that correspond to business listings.
+The general hierarchical segmentation technique could more generally be applied to any signal in a document.

 For example, instead of using geographic signals that correspond to business listings, images in a document may be used (image signals).
 The segmentation process may then be applied to help determine what text is relevant to what image.

-Alternatively, the segmentation process described with reference to acts 403 and 404 may be performed on a document without partitioning the document based on a signal.
-The identified hierarchical segments may then be used to guide classifiers that identify portions of documents which are more or less relevant to the document (e.g., navigational boilerplate is usually less relevant than the central content of a page).
+Alternatively, the segmentation process described regarding acts 403 and 404 may be performed on a document without partitioning the document based on a signal.
+The identified hierarchical segments may then be used to guide classifiers that identify portions of documents that are more or less relevant to the document (e.g., navigational boilerplate is usually less relevant than the central content).

-If you design web pages, or perform SEO on a site, getting a sense of how a search engine might segment the content it finds on web pages is something that you should investigate if you haven’t started already.
+If you design web pages or perform SEO on a site, getting a sense of how a search engine might segment the content it finds on web pages is something you should investigate if you haven’t started already.
 It’s a concept that has been around since before 2003.

-It can determine which content on a page might be indexed or ignored, how much weight different links may carry, where content for the creation of search result snippets may be taken from, what the most important image on a page might be, and other aspects of how a search engine interacts with the content it finds and segments on web pages.
+It can determine which content on a page might be indexed or ignored, how much weight different links may carry, where content for creating search result snippets may be taken from, what the most important image on a page might be—other aspects of how a search engine interacts with the content it finds and segments on web pages.